Alvi1318/hypermedia-project-part1/README.md

 The main content is divided into two columns for optimal readability.
 The left column (60% width) presents time-based and narrative information: work experience and education in reverse chronological order, followed by personal strengths and passions.
 The right column (40%) groups categorical information: professional summary, technical skills organized by category, tools used, and languages.

+The sections are clearly divided with uppercase titles and appropriate white space.
+Visual elements such as icons and colors help quickly identify each section, while the distinctive blue border adds personality without compromising professionalism.

 ---